Best Subwoofers For Home Theater AND Music.

-I find ported subs much more comfortable to listen to, and highly recommend them over sealed for sensitive ears, like those prone to headaches, sensitive ears in general, autism spectrum, and pets.
+I find ported subs MUCH more comfortable to listen to, and I highly recommend them over sealed for sensitive ears, like those prone to headaches, sensitive ears in general, autism spectrum, Post Concussion Syndrome, and pets.

 Even the most finicky audiophiles would have a hard time picking these apart in any “meaningful” way.

 Subwoofer101 is the world’s first SVS affiliate.
 Rather than producing “man cave only” subwoofers, they produce subs that look nice in living/family rooms as well, while also producing the deepest sounding subs on this list.
 All subs on the list are deep sounding, but so far SVS subs consistently have the deepest sound and depth of presentation, regardless of size or price.

 Follow these links before ordering to support the Subwoofer101 website and YouTube Channel.
 Ordering Factory Direct through these links ensures full Bill of Rights, including 1 year trade-up and other benefits that might not be included from dealers (like return period, etc…).

 PB12-NSD BLACK FRIDAY SPECIAL (Click here to order Factory Direct)